 Under UK GAAP, the Company has identified the Directors as related parties.
-The Directors' remuneration and interests have been disclosed on page 39 with additional disclosure in note 4.
+The Directors' remuneration and interests have been disclosed in page 41 with additional disclosure in note 4.
 No other related parties have been identified.

-Details of the Manager's services and fees are disclosed in the Directors' Report on page 33, and in note 3.
+Details of the Manager's services and fees are disclosed in the Directors' Report on page 35, and in note 3.